muratk5n/thirdwave/en/README.md

 ---

-Arising in physical phenomena that is mathematically known *completely*.
+All this arises in physical phenomena that is mathematically known *completely*.
 Ain't that crazy?

 ---

 There - we see a turbulent area but it is localized and there is a certain pattern to its outer edges.
-Capture that in most cases would not be a need to know all other details.
+Capture that, in most cases would not be a need to know all of the internal details.

 [[-]](https://thumbs.gfycat.com/MixedAssuredAnchovy-size_restricted.gif)